Get Started with the Content API

 Content API uses the same authentication schemes as Bing Ads API.
-For details about authenticating Microsoft account credentials with OAuth, see Authentication with the Live Connect endpoint and Authentication with the Microsoft identity platform (using the Microsoft identity platform is recommended).
+For details about authenticating Microsoft account credentials with OAuth, see Authentication with the Microsoft identity platform.

 Where to use your credentials and developer tokens?

 All calls must specify:

 - The DeveloperToken header that's set to your developer token.

 - The AuthenticationToken header that's set to your access token.

 If you manage catalogs on behalf of other customers, you must also set the following headers:

 - The CustomerId header that's set to the customer ID of the customer whose store you're managing

 - The CustomerAccountId header that's set to the account ID of any of the customer's accounts that you manage (it doesn't matter which managed account).

 For information about these and other headers that the request and response may contain, see Headers.